List of Doraemon characters: Minor characters

-Mr. Goda (ジャイアンの父, Jaian no Chichi) mostly works outside to help his wife's store.
-Though being the parent who is the least recurring in Fujiko's story, he is known to be the strongest man in the town that he lives in.
+Mr. Gōda (ジャイアンの父, Jaian no Chichi) mostly works outside to help his wife's store.
+Though being the parent who is the least recurring in Fujiko's story, he is known to be the strongest man in the town that that this show takes place in.
 He is somewhat like Gian and would often flaunt his strength with others including Nobisuke Nobi who is just as weak as his son.
-He has mixed feelings for Gian where he would like and care him and occasionally would scold him for doing bad deeds.
+He has mixed feelings for Gian where he would like and care him and occasionally would scold him for doing bad deeds like when Gian was busted for cheating on a test.